-We record loss reserves for estimated losses under the insurance policies that we write and for loss adjustment expenses ("LAE") related to the investigation and settlement of policy claims.
+We record loss reserves for estimated losses under the insurance policies that we write and for LAE related to the investigation and settlement of policy claims.
 Our reserves for loss and loss adjustment expenses represent the estimated cost of all reported and unreported loss and loss adjustment expenses incurred and unpaid at any given point in time based on known facts and circumstances.